justcontrailsNZ/storybook/_posts/2026-3-17-arachne-and-the-weaving-contest.md

 Arachne’s cheeks burned.
 “I’m not scared of you!” she snapped.

+---

-Arachne’s choice
+## 😔 Arachne’s Choice

 Arachne suddenly felt worried.
-She realised she had pushed too far, and pride had made her unkind and rude.
+She realised she had pushed too far, and **pride** had made her unkind and rude.

 In some versions of the myth, Arachne felt ashamed and wished she could disappear.